 I have worked with several companies, which, when we reviewed their tools and equipment or Business Personal Property coverage of their prior policies, the limits were not at where they needed to be.
 This happens for a variety of reasons.
 I have seen some companies who see a lot of growth in their first few years in business.
 After a year or two goes by, they don’t realize how much stuff they have accumulated, which ends up being worth a lot of money but not covered by their policy.
 So this is something we try to stress when you get your first policy, however it is something to make sure is updated as your company grows as well.

 Employer’s liability claims are very rare.
 However, they can occur and are often costly when they occur.
-Employer’s liability coverage can cover damages/judgments, settlements, legal defense fees and other court costs.
+Employer’s liability coverage can cover damages, judgments, settlements, legal defense fees, and other court costs.
 Increased employer’s liability limits generally only increase the cost of the workers’ compensation insurance policy by around 1%.
+Employers liability coverage is part of every work comp policy.
+You may be able to increase or decrease the amount of coverage (and the cost) based on your needs and risk exposure.
+This is a good reason to partner with an experienced independent insurance agent because they will be able to advise on how much coverage your business actually needs.

 The most common types of employer’s liability limits are as follows: